scikit-learn/enhancement_proposals/slep014/proposal.rst

 - ``scikit-learn`` does not require many of the features Dataset provides.
 - Needs to be converted to a DataArray before it can be converted to a numpy array.
-- The `conversation from a pandas DataFrame to a Dataset <http://xarray.pydata.org/en/stable/pandas.html>`_ is not lossless.
-For example, categorical dtypes in a pandas dataframe will lose its categorical information when converted to a Dataset.
+- The `conversion from a pandas DataFrame to a Dataset <http://xarray.pydata.org/en/stable/pandas.html>`_ is not lossless.
+For example, categorical dtypes in a pandas dataframe will lose their categorical information when converted to a Dataset.
 - xarray does not have as much adoption as pandas, which increases the learning curve for using Dataset with ``scikit-learn``.